Reality TV vs Real Life – Real Estate Edition

 Reality TV is often anything but real, and while a lot of shows claim to be unscripted, few actually are.
 Even shows that are produced without scripts still rely on tons of editing and post production work that takes them further and further away from reality.

-With the popularity (and controversy) around so many real estate TV shows, we decided to ask real-life RE professionals how the shows we watch on television compare to what they do every day.
+With the popularity around so many real estate TV shows, we decided to ask real-life RE professionals how the shows we watch on television compare to what they do every day.
 In addition to stressing that most shows embellish the truth, each real estate expert we talked to pointed out specific areas where these programs can mislead viewers.

 Mary Palumbo (The Shockley Team)